joshSzep/therobotoverlord-mono/docs/business-requirements/05-auth-onboarding.md

 The Overlord explains:
 - That all content is judged for logic and tone.
 - That tags are assigned by the Overlord.
-- That posts can be approved, calibrated, or rejected.
+- That posts can be approved or rejected.
 - That rejected posts can be appealed under limits.

 ---